neongm/ksu_practice/README.md

 # ksu_practice
-repository for university-related code and learning git/github
+Repository for university-related code and learning git/github.

+## lab1_original
+Just reformatting of the teacher's example.
+It worked, free to use.

+## TODO
+- lab2 - image maps